Unit testing in .NET

 - Testing dependencies - and the art of writing testable code

-- The difference between a Stub and a Mock
+- The difference between a Fake, a Stub and a Mock

 - How to replace dependencies with stub and mock objects